The-AI-Alliance/open-trusted-data-initiative/docs/catalog/other_datasets.markdown

 [PubChem](https://pubchem.ncbi.nlm.nih.gov/docs/downloads){:target="_blank"} is a free-to-use chemistry database.
 From the website:

 {: .attention}
 > PubChem is a free to use database with most of the data readily available for download.
-Exceptions may exist in cases where licensing agreements prevent our data contributors from allowing bulk downloads of some data sets.
+Exceptions may exist in cases where licensing agreements prevent our data contributors from allowing bulk downloads of some datasets.
 >
 > Please consult the NCBI [Policies and Disclaimers](https://www.ncbi.nlm.nih.gov/home/about/policies/){:target="_blank"} webpage and the [NLM Web Policies](https://www.nlm.nih.gov/web_policies.html){:target="_blank"} webpage.
 >